Industry Expectations and Skill Demands in Quantum Software Testing: Introduction

 \section{Introduction}

-Software testing is a fundamental activity in software engineering that ensures that systems behave as expected under diverse conditions.
-It involves systematic planning, design, execution and evaluation of tests to identify defects and improve the reliability, usability, and performance of systems \cite{whittaker2002software}.
-Testing is both a technical and a human-centered activity that requires a combination of analytical reasoning, tool proficiency, and collaboration among professionals with diverse roles \cite{kassab2017software, kochhar2019practitioners}.
-Research shows that effective testers integrate hard skills, such as programming, automation, debugging, and domain knowledge, with soft skills, such as communication, teamwork, adaptability, and critical thinking \cite{florea2018software, florea2019skills, sanchez2020beyond, valle2023soft}.
-As the field evolves, automation, artificial intelligence, and global collaboration are changing the nature of testing work, while the balance between technical expertise and interpersonal competence remains essential \cite{florea2019global, gurcan2022evolution, lima2023software}.
-This combination of technical competence and human awareness defines the foundation of professional software testing practice.
+Software testing is a fundamental software engineering activity that plans, designs, executes, and evaluates tests to uncover defects and improve system reliability, usability, and performance \cite{whittaker2002software}.
+It is also a socio-technical practice, requiring analytical reasoning and tool proficiency alongside collaboration across roles \cite{kassab2017software, kochhar2019practitioners, Pardo2010}.
+Effective testers therefore combine hard skills (e.g., programming, automation, debugging, and domain knowledge) with soft skills (e.g., communication, teamwork, adaptability, and critical thinking), while ongoing trends such as automation, AI, and global collaboration continue to reshape testing work without eliminating the need for this balance \cite{florea2018software, florea2019skills, sanchez2020beyond, valle2023soft, florea2019global, gurcan2022evolution, lima2023software}.

-Currently, Quantum Computing introduces a new paradigm for software testing by transforming how programs are specified, executed, and verified \cite{leite2025testing, garcia2023quantum}.
-Quantum programs are based on principles of superposition, entanglement, and measurement, which make their behavior probabilistic and non-deterministic \cite{de2024quantum, garcia2023quantum, paltenghi2024survey, SantaBarletta2025}.
-Unlike classical software, the output of a quantum program cannot be fully predicted or observed, and the act of measurement collapses the system state \cite{miranskyy2021testing, ali2023quantum}.
-These characteristics challenge established testing processes and require the development of new techniques that account for quantum-specific features such as unitary transformations, noise, and decoherence \cite{ali2024quantum, leite2025testing}.
-Quantum software testing, therefore, seeks to extend traditional methods, including test input generation, mutation testing, metamorphic relations, and coverage criteria, to quantum circuits and hybrid quantum–classical systems \cite{garcia2023quantum, paltenghi2024survey, zappin2025challenges}.
-This emerging discipline demands both technical innovation and conceptual adaptation, creating a distinct intersection between software engineering and quantum physics.
+Quantum computing reshapes software testing by altering how programs are specified, executed, and verified \cite{leite2025testing, garcia2023quantum, murillo2025quantum}.
+Quantum behavior is inherently probabilistic and only indirectly observable due to measurement-induced collapse, and it is further affected by noise and decoherence \cite{de2024quantum, paltenghi2024survey, SantaBarletta2025, miranskyy2021testing, ali2023quantum, garcia2023quantum}.
+These constraints challenge classical testing assumptions and motivate quantum-specific techniques (e.g., for unitary transformations) and adaptations of test generation, mutation testing, metamorphic relations, and coverage criteria to quantum circuits and hybrid quantum--classical systems \cite{ali2024quantum, leite2025testing, ali2024quantum, garcia2023quantum, paltenghi2024survey, zappin2025challenges}.